 The sad truth is, that the sugar that has been removed needed to be replaced by some unnatural alternative.
 Such artificial sweeteners used in drinks (but also low-fat, fat-free or sugar-free products) can have a damaging effect on our health.
 Drinking ‘diet’ soda drinks have been linked to type 2 diabetes and even cancer.
 And did you know?

-Drinking diet soda can lead to weight gain as opposed to keeping the pounds off.
+Drinking diet soft drinks can lead to weight gain as opposed to keeping the pounds off.
 This is because the artificial sweeteners in diet drinks increase cravings and messes up the body’s natural metabolism.
 But that’s not all!

 Beverages with artificial sweeteners have been linked to increased risk of high blood pressure, inflammation, stroke, and heart attack.
 Knowing all of this now, would a diet coke next time be the solution to satisfy your thirst?